Volkswagen and unions: Global Works Council

 The Volkswagen Group Global Works Council (GWC) also known as the Volkswagen Group World Works Council, was established in 1998.
 It was the first Global Works Council of its kind anywhere in the world.
-The first president, and general secretary of the GWC was Klaus Volkert, the VW European–, Group– and General Works Council chair at the time.
-The preamble and provisions of the GWC are copied nearly verbatim from the VW European Works Council agreements, albeit with a different formula accounting for the additional non–European countries.
-It consisted of 27 employee representatives, 20 from Europe and 7 from other parts of the world.
+The first chair of the GWC was Klaus Volkert, also chair of the VW European–, Group– and General Works Council.
+The preamble and provisions of the GWC were copied nearly verbatim from the VW European Works Council agreements, albeit with a different formula accounting for the additional non–European countries.
+Initially it consisted of 27 employee representatives, 20 from Europe and 7 from other parts of the world.
 It has grown as of 2017 to 100 employee representatives.